Bryn Chyzyk: Playing career

 Chyzyk played collegiate ice hockey for the University of North Dakota and was an assistant captain on the 2015–16 team that captured North Dakota's 8th national title.
 Following his time at UND, Chyzyk split one professional season playing for the Rockford IceHogs and Indy Fuel in the AHL and ECHL respectively before his career was cut short by injury.

 Coaching and administrative career

-Following his professional career, Chyzyk returned to the University of North Dakota in 2019 to attend law school and served as a graduate assistant at his alma mater.
-He joined the Waterloo Black Hawks in 2020, serving as director of scouting for one year before being named the team's general manager in 2021.
+Following his professional career, Chyzyk returned to the University of North Dakota to attend law school and served as a graduate assistant for the men's hockey team during the 2019–20 season.
+He joined the Waterloo Black Hawks in 2020 after obtaining his JD, serving as director of scouting for one year before being named the team's general manager in 2021.
 In 2025, he returned to his alma mater once again to serve on the staff of Dane Jackson as the first general manager in NCAA ice hockey history to also serve as an assistant coach.